aclements/commuter/README.md

     # Split testgen.c for parallel build
     ./split-testgen.py -d ../sv6/libutil < testgen.c

+Neither Linux nor sv6 support resting `reboot`, so if your goal is only to examine cache line sharing, you can speed up `spec.py` by passing `-f '!reboot'`.

+Furthermore, sv6 does not have an on-disk file system, so `sync` and `fsync` are no-ops in sv6.
+To disable test generation for these as well, pass `-f '!reboot,!sync,!fsync'` to `spec.py`.

 ### Check cache line sharing on sv6 (serial version)

     cd ../sv6